Family and Poverty

 Think of how different the nation would be had the family not been weakened so dramatically over the last four decades.
 Poverty would be a fraction of what it is today.
 Ironically, it was during the ’60s that the federal government started its War on Poverty, vastly increasing the scope and cost of social welfare programs.
 It would have been better off pursuing policies that strengthened the institution of the family.

-Journal article: Poverty in America: Trends and Explanations
+Journal Article: Poverty in America: Trends and Explanations

-Sutherland Paper: What Is a Family-Centered Economy?
+Brief: What Is a Family-Centered Economy?

-Sutherland Paper: To the Least of These: A Moral Case for Providing Authentic Charity Care
+Brief: To the Least of These: A Moral Case for Providing Authentic Charity Care